 Financial instruments and related items, which potentially subject the Company to concentrations of credit risk, consist primarily of cash and cash equivalents.
 The Company places its cash and temporary cash investments with credit quality institutions.
 At times, such investments may be in excess of the FDIC insurance limit.
-The allowance for doubtful accounts was \$60,000 and \$30,000 at June 30, 2006 and December 31, 2005, respectively.
+The Company periodically reviews its trade receivables in determining its allowance for doubtful accounts.
+The allowance for doubtful accounts was \$60,000 and \$30,000 at September 30, 2006 and December 31, 2005, respectively.